amari-calipso/sky-cotl-midi-player/README.md

 Use `skyPlayer.py filename` to play a MIDI file, or run it with no arguments to connect to a MIDI input device.

 Note that this software currently only works properly using the US international keyboard layout.
 Feel free to ask for more layouts or add them yourself through a pull request!

+TODO:
+- add held notes;
+- add settings for more keyboard layouts.